cloudnative-pg/cloudnative-pg/docs/src/faq.md

 for stateful workloads, and 70% of them run databases in production.
 Databases like Postgres.
-However, according to them, significant challenges remain, such as the knowledge gap (Kubernetes and Cloud Native in general have a steep learning curve) and the quality of Kubernetes operators.
+However, according to them, significant challenges remain, such as the knowledge gap (Kubernetes and Cloud Native, in general, have a steep learning curve) and the quality of Kubernetes operators.
 The latter is the reason why we believe that an operator like CloudNativePG highly contributes to the success of your project.

-For database fanatics like us, a real game changer has been the introduction of the support for local persistent volumes in [*Kubernetes 1.14 in April 2019*](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/).
+For database fanatics like us, a real game-changer has been the introduction of the support for local persistent volumes in [*Kubernetes 1.14 in April 2019*](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/).